-Dr Julia Jones, aka ‘Dr Rock’, has been trying to push her programme of playing nonstop rock music in almost every public venue for years.
+Julia Jones, aka ‘Dr Rock’, has been trying to push her programme of playing nonstop rock music in almost every public venue for some years.
 She now has the nation’s hospitals in her sights.
 She wants to make it easier to play non-stop rock music throughout hospitals, including in the wards by granting the NHS a blanket licence.
-Her claims – that this relentless cacophony will boost the nation’s health and mental well-being – will seem absurd to many people, but we should all be warned.
+Her claims – that this relentless cacophony will boost the nation’s health and mental well-being – will seem absurd to many people, but we should be warned.
 She already has two peers – Lord Howarth and Lord Clement- Jones – seemingly signed up to support her.
 Her personal interest in this is very obvious – see the section in italics below – but she quotes no peer-reviewed research or studies to support her claims.

-Patients’ healths and even lives could indeed be at stake if her proposals were accepted.
-Repeated evidence from research over many years (see earlier entries) confirms that most people do not want such endless noise, especially when they are lying ill and perhaps immobilised in hospital.
-Dr Jones’ interests are directly, even dangerously opposed to patients’ real well-being.
+Patients’ healths and even lives would indeed be at stake if her proposals were accepted.
+Repeated evidence from bona fide, disinterested research over many years (see earlier entries) confirms that most people do not want such endless noise when they are lying ill, perhaps immobilised in hospital.
+Dr Jones’ interests are in truth dangerously opposed to patients’ real well-being.
 (No one would dispute, however, that music can be a highly effective therapeutic tool when carefully tailored for the individual needs of each patient.
-This is not what is being proposed, however.)
+This is not what is being proposed.)

-It is probably better, however, not to bother any hospitals just yet, not until the Covid-19 Crisis has abated further.
+We should, however, not bother hospitals at present, not until the Covid-19 Crisis has abated further.